-Orchestrations always imply structuring the perception of the visitor, the facilitation of certain understandings, but also the hindrance or prevention of others.
+Orchestrations always imply structuring the perception of the visitor, the facilitation of certain understandings, but also the hindrance or prevention of others29.
 The replicas of the trenches and caverns attempt to direct the visitors' perspective to daily life at the front and the suffering of the soldiers.
-Thus, the exhibitions in Gorizia and Kobarid already show various elements of a cultural-historical perspective on war, although both museums had already been inaugurated before the change of paradigm in military history, which John Keegan introduced in his work "A history of warfare" in 1993 in 1993 in the focus is not on the subjects of major military policy and operational history, but on the daily life of the soldiers at the front, and on killing and being killed.
+Thus, the exhibitions in Gorizia and Kobarid already show various elements of a cultural-historical perspective on war, although both museums had already been inaugurated before the change of paradigm in military history, which John Keegan introduced in his work "A history of warfare"30 in 199331.
+The focus is not on the subjects of major military policy and operational history, but on the daily life of the soldiers at the front, and on killing and being killed.